Cabana/jquery.equalHeightColumns/readme.md

 ## Methods

 - `option` Sets an option associated with the specified `optionName`.
 Options can be changed on the fly after the plugin has been initialized.
+- `destroy` Remove the style attribute on the columns and remove the event handlers attatched to `window`.